Tommy Streeter

-Tommy Streeter, Jr. (born October 7, 1989) is a former American football wide receiver.
-He played college football at the University of Miami and was drafted by the Baltimore Ravens in the sixth round of the 2012 NFL Draft, with whom he won Super Bowl XLVII.
+Tommy Streeter, Jr. (born October 7, 1989) is an American former professional football wide receiver.
+He played college football at the University of Miami and was selected by the Baltimore Ravens in the sixth round of the 2012 NFL draft, with whom he won Super Bowl XLVII.

 College career

-As a junior, Streeter led the Miami Hurricanes in receptions with 46,811 receiving yards, and eight touchdowns.
-On December 5, 2011, he announced that he would forgo his senior season and enter the 2012 NFL Draft.
+As a junior, Streeter led the Miami Hurricanes in receptions with 46, 811 receiving yards, and eight touchdowns.
+On December 5, 2011, he announced that he would forgo his senior season and enter the 2012 NFL draft.

 Professional career

 Baltimore Ravens

-Streeter was drafted to the Baltimore Ravens in the sixth round, 198th Overall, of the 2012 NFL Draft.
+Streeter was selected to the Baltimore Ravens in the sixth round, 198th overall, of the 2012 NFL Draft.
 On August 31, 2012, he was placed on Injured Reserve because of a foot injury.

 On August 25, 2013, he was waived by the Ravens.

 Tampa Bay Buccaneers

 On September 1, 2013, he signed with the Tampa Bay Buccaneers as a member of their practice squad.
 The Buccaneers released Streeter on August 24, 2014.